yhutter-dv/fhgr-cp2-astra-dashboard/README.md

 After entering this command docker starts building the containers and pulling down the necessary images.
 Please wait until this is completed.

+> Pleas note that currently only the FastAPI and InfluxDB Part are integrated
+> into docker.
+The frontend is not yet integrated and needs to be run locally
+> (see `Open Points` below)

 ### FastAPI

 FastAPI should be available under this [URL](http://127.0.0.1:8000/docs).